 Live Action TV

-- Torchwood has the episodes "Fragments," giving the back-story of how the main team members were recruited to Torchwood.
+- Torchwood has the episode "Fragments," giving the back-story of how the main team members note were recruited to Torchwood Three.

 - LOST has these reasonably often.